 Since your furnace’s humidifier is connected to your house’s plumbing system, clogging or breaking of this part can cause water leakage in your system.
 Therefore, any breakage or malfunctions to your humidifier might be the main reason for the pool floating around your furnace’s base.

-Condensation leaks are the most popular reason to furnace leaks in many homes.
+Condensation leaks are the most popular and one of the primary reasons a furnace leaks in many homes.
 Since most furnaces run at high efficiency, they’re likely to have double heat exchangers.
-These exchangers are responsible for the intense heat production in the furnace which results in condensation in the furnace.
+These exchangers are responsible for the intense heat production in the furnace, resulting in condensation.

 The moisture produced should be extracted from the system via your home drainage pipes.
 If these pipes break or clog, you’ll experience a condensation leak around your furnace.